scalar-labs/scalardl-java-client-sdk/docs/dl-sandbox.md

 ## Run your first contract

 First, you need to configure some properties to interact with Sandbox.
-Please use the properties file which can be downloaded from the site.
+Please put the downloaded zip file in the `scalardl-client-sdk` directory and unzip it.
-Then you are ready to follow [the doc](dl-getting-started.md) to run your first contract.
+Then you are ready to follow [the doc](dl-getting-started.md#register-the-certificate) to run your first contract.
 (Again, please note that you need to choose non-conflicting asset ids and contract ids to properly use the Sandbox.)

 ## References